CRMPickers logoCRMPickers

 Who should choose monday CRM?

-Choose monday CRM when the CRM is part of a broader operating system, not just a place for sales reps to update deals.
+Choose monday CRM when the CRM is part of a broader operating system, not just a place for sales reps to update opportunities.

 • teams already standardized on monday workspaces

-• sales motions with implementation, onboarding, or delivery handoffs
+• sales motions with onboarding, implementation, fulfilment, or delivery handoffs

 • operators who need visual boards across departments

-• buyers with an admin owner for workspace design
+• buyers with a named admin owner for workspace design and automation hygiene

 Target